Melih Mahmutoğlu

 Melih Mahmutoğlu (born 12 May 1990) is a Turkish professional basketball player and the team captain for Fenerbahçe of the Turkish Basketball Super League (BSL) and the EuroLeague.

+He is the most decorated Turkish basketball player with 21 titles in club level.

 Club career

 Early years

 Mahmutoğlu started to play youth basketball with Genç Boğaziçispor.
 He transferred to the youth clubs of Efes Pilsen in 1999, and he was developed in the Efes Pilsen junior clubs.
 He made his professional debut in the Turkish Second Division with Pertevniyal, Efes Pilsen's feeder club, during the 2007–08 season.

 He signed a contract with Darüşşafaka in 2008.
 He averaged 7.3 points and 1.4 rebounds with them in the Turkish First Division, in the 2008–09 season.

 He signed a contract with Galatasaray in 2010.
 He was loaned to Antalya BB for the 2011–12 season, where he averaged 11.8 points, 1.9 rebounds, and 1.0 assists per game in the top-tier level Turkish League.

 In the summer of 2012, he moved to Erdemirspor.
 Mahmutoğlu's scoring average with Erdemirspor, of 12.2 points per game, over 30 games played in the Turkish League's 2012–13 season, drew the attention of some bigger European clubs towards him.